Nevenall/Shift-X/System/01 Basics.md

 **When you need to make a determination about a situation the PCs aren’t directly involved in** and don’t want to simply decide the outcome.

-> Two rival gands are fighting.
+> Two rival gangs are fighting.
 How does that turn out?
 The GM makes a fortune roll for each of them.
 One gets a good result but the other gets limited effect.
 The GM decides that the first gang takes over some of their rivals’ turf but suffer some injuries during the skirmish.

 **When an outcome is uncertain**, but no other roll applies to the situation at hand.